acheronfail/electron-bookmarks/README.md

 Usually electron's `dialog.showSaveDialog` will return a path. `electron-bookmarks` returns the same path but with an additional argument `bookmark`.

 `bookmark.key` is the key that has just been saved to `NSUserDefaults` as an `NSData` object.
 This bookmark is accessible across app restarts and allow your app to access the file outside its sandbox _provided you use the APIs correctly_.
-Use this `key` in `bookmarks.open(key, ...)`.
+Use this `key` in `bookmarks.startAccessingSecurityScopedResource(key, ...)`.

-### `bookmarks.open(key, callback)`
+### `bookmarks.startAccessingSecurityScopedResource(key, callback)`

 * `key` is a key returned from `bookmarks.showOpenDialog` or from `bookmarks.list`.
-* `callback(allowedPath, close)`
+* `callback(allowedPath, stopAccessingSecurityScopedResource)`
   * `allowedPath` is the path you must use in order to access your file.
-  * `close` **IMPORTANT:** this function **MUST** be called once you have finished using the file!
-If you do not remember to close this, _[kernel resources will be leaked](https://developer.apple.com/reference/foundation/nsurl/1417051-startaccessingsecurityscopedreso?language=objc)_ and your app will lose its ability to reach outside the sandbox completely, until your app is restarted.
+  * `stopAccessingSecurityScopedResource` **IMPORTANT:** this function **MUST** be called once you have finished using the file!
+If you do not remember to stop accessing the bookmark, _[kernel resources will be leaked](https://developer.apple.com/reference/foundation/nsurl/1417051-startaccessingsecurityscopedreso?language=objc)_ and your app will lose its ability to reach outside the sandbox completely, until your app is restarted.

 ### `bookmarks.list()`